 All websites use cookies.
 Cookies are great for improving your website’s functionality.
 They are great for collecting insights for your analytics.
 Or for retargeting so you can spend your marketing budget in a smart way.
 But there are different types of cookies, and specific rules for how they can be used.
 This article walks you through what cookies are and whether they may pose a risk to your compliance.

 Cookies are small text files that your website stores in your visitor’s browser.
 These files typically contain information about your visitor’s preferred language settings or location, but can store a wide range of information including personally identifiable information.
-The information is passed between the browser and the webserver which makes it possible for the website to recognize your visitor’s settings when they return to your site.
+The information is passed between the browser and the webserver which makes it possible for the website to recognize your visitor’s settings when they return to your site!

 Right click on the website and press Inspect > > Application > Storage > Cookies in order to get a list of the cookies being placed on the specific browser.
 Doing so in Incognito will give you accurate results, as the picture won’t be influenced by previous consent choices.
 This is also a good way of checking whether your website places any unnecessary cookies before user consent is given / rejected.